lennyleadership/zhichang/content/docs/01 Interview Experience/17 CGC Senior Tech/10_try_various_approaches.md

 Q: 10.
 Tell me about a situation where you tried various approaches or solutions in order to solve a problem.

+[LifeLabs]

+Three approach of cleaving groups of steroids.